vungocnamhust/meomeo/LEARN.md

 - Browser will send to Server (GET, POST), then Server return HTML, CSS for browser
 - Browser will use HTML, CSS for rendering UI
 - Using CSS framework will be made the page a little time before styles will kick in because browser have to download CSS file.
+- `Question:`
+    - element.innerHtml means?
+- `Question:`
+    - If you read list elements more time from server db, if whether the DOM will clear all items automatically?
+    - Clear item of element list (DOM) before loading another list from server which increase performance?

 ## Server
 - `Question:` What is package.json?